V-Jessie-Z/V-Jessie-Z/README.md

 Hello!
 I’m Jessica — a final year Informatics student passionate about building elegant, user-friendly web applications.
 I specialize in frontend development, combining creativity with technical precision to create immersive digital experiences.

-I'm currently deepening my expertise in Angular, .NET, and PostgreSQL, while expanding into React and modern frameworks like Next.js.
+I'm currently deepening my expertise in Angular, .NET Core, and SQL Server, while expanding into React and modern frameworks like Next.js.
 With a strong eye for design and a structured approach to problem-solving, I enjoy crafting solutions that are both functional and visually compelling.

 ---